gsstudios/Guideline/pages/04.android/05.root/docs.md

 You have to be very careful to use the right applications.
 Check the mantainer, date (how long is it available) and is it open source!
 A _root app_ also has full control over your device!
 Remember, when you install a _root app_.

-Root is not necassary!
+Root is not necessary!
 You could go with a Custom ROM but there is no need to use root.
 For privacy reasons, it is easier to use root, but there are some options without root.